Tracing on NI Linux Real-Time¶

 Use this with caution and sparingly.
 Writing to the trace buffer adds additional latency.

-The resulting trace can be extracted with trace-cmd
+The resulting trace can be extracted to a binary file with trace-cmd

 which can be installed from packages feeds with